wr7/ly/readme.md

 # rm /var/service/lxdm
 ```

-The agetty service for the tty console where you are running ly should be disabled.
-For instance, if you are running ly on tty2 (that's the default, check your `/etc/ly/config.ini`) you should disable the agetty-tty2 service like this:
+The agetty service for the tty console where you are running lye should be disabled.
+For instance, if you are running lye on tty2 (that's the default, check your `/etc/lye/config.ini`) you should disable the agetty-tty2 service like this:

 ```
 # rm /var/service/agetty-tty2
 ```

 ## Configuration
-You can find all the configuration in `/etc/ly/config.ini`.
+You can find all the configuration in `/etc/lye/config.ini`.
 The file is commented, and includes the default values.

 ## Controls